buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Parallel to Robinson Ch 1: Awakening

+{% include content_blurb.html category="essays" slug="buddha-you-never-knew_dhammika" %}
+- The Buddha was a real, historical figure, but many of the stories about his life are myths still expanding today.

 {% include content_blurb.html category="booklets" slug="noble-quest_horner" %}
+- What do the ancient texts say about the Buddha?
-- The Buddha tells the story of his own quest for Awakening, and encourages us to seek that which is not subject to death.
+- Here, the Buddha tells his own story, and encourages us to also seek the deathless.
-- The language of this translation is old, and the myth even older.
-If it is too archaic for you, no worries!
+- If the language of this translation is too archaic for you, no worries!
 It's included here just to give you a taste of the ancient texts.

 <i class="fas fa-book-open"></i> <i>Aspects (of Early Buddhist Sociological Thought)</i> Chapter 2: Dhamma, Medicine and Sociology
 {:.mb-0}